-The statutory governing bodies of the Company are the shareholders’ meeting, the Board of Directors, the Managing Director and the auditor.
-They are supported by the Group Management which comprises the Chief Financial Officer and the Chief Operating Officer.
-The Group Management supports the Managing Director in duties falling within the Managing Director’s competence, as well as their implementation and monitoring, particularly as regards business development, financing, asset management, internal control and risk management.
+The statutory governing bodies of the Company are the shareholders’ meeting, the Board of Directors, the CEO and the auditor.
+They are supported by the Group Executive Board and the Group’s administrative services units.
+The Group Executive Board supports the CEO in duties falling within the CEO’s competence, as well as their implementation and monitoring, particularly as regards business development, financing, asset management, internal control and risk management.
 The company has no Supervisory Board.
 The company is domiciled in Kempele, Finland.

 The Lehto Group’s parent company Lehto Group Plc is responsible for the Group’s administration and for the provision of certain Group services.
 Lehto Group’s operative business is handled by its subsidiaries which in 2018 operate in one of the Group’s four service areas: Business Premises, Housing, Social Care and Educational Premises, and Building Renovation.
-The service areas had no separate management, but each of them has a steering group which steers the service areas’ operations and draws up a strategy for it, develops its business operations, controls and monitors the achievement of the targets set for it, supports management in the approval of major investments and handles personnel matters, among its other duties.
-Each service area’s steering group comprises the Group management and the Managing Directors of the relevant subsidiaries.
-Furthermore, a service area’s steering group includes, as needed, the HR Director and other directors of those subsidiaries which operate in several service areas.
+Each service area has an EVP in charge of its business and a steering group which steers the service areas’ operations and draws up a strategy for it, develops its business operations, controls and monitors the achievement of the targets set for it, supports management in the approval of major investments and handles personnel matters, among its other duties.
+The service area steering group comprises the service area management, Group CEO, COO, EVP of Business Support Services, CFO and HR Director.